 Kid-Friendly New Year’s Eve Party Ideas

 I love the idea of celebrating midnight with another country.
 Choose a time that works for your kids and your family.
 I have a feeling my brother is going to want to head home by 8pm, so maybe at 7:00 we can celebrate midnight along with the folks in London.

 I totally want to make these adorable Milk Shots for the kids.

-photo credit: Sweet Little Peanut (unfortunately, the site is gone, but these should be easy to do!)
+photo credit: Sweet Little Peanut (unfortunately, the site is gone, but these should be easy to make!)

 Or how about a milk and cookies toast?